-(PS – If she’s still a hot mess, you might want to hook her up with a bunch of other understanding fire wives in our private community at FirefighterWife.com/join.
-It’s been said multiple times that this group has helped many women understand their firefighters better and improve their marriages!)
+(PS – If she’s still a hot mess, you might want to hook her up with a bunch of other understanding fire wives in our online community at Facebook.com/thefirefighterwife.
+It’s been said multiple times that this community has helped many women understand their firefighters better and improve their marriages!)

 Learn how to communicate well through the Stress and Traumas (Big T and Little t)